National-Digital-Twin/management-node/README.md

 ### Step-by-Step Certificate Generation

 For development purposes, follow these steps to generate certificates for mTLS.
 All passwords used are `changeit`.
+When generating these certficates, for the `Country Name`, you can use the value of 'UK'.
+All remaining certificate fields can be left to their default values.

 1. **Generate a Root CA certificate**:
    ```bash